arthurlormeauwall/OpenCvTester/README.md

 ### 1. Filters database :

-In this framework filters are objects that you create and add to the `FiltersDataBase` object, managed by the `FakeGui` object (so you never have to deal directly with the `FiltersDataBase`).
+Filters are objects that you create and add to the `FiltersDataBase` object, managed by the `FakeGui` object (so you never have to deal directly with the `FiltersDataBase`).
 In the beginning, the filters database is empty.

 To write your own filter class you have to create a class that extends the `FilterControlledByFloat` class (`import baseClasses.filter.FilterControlledByFloat;`).